Kolpak86/EY-Helix-training/README.md

 Run `npm start` for a dev server adn json server.
 Navigate to `http://localhost:4200/`. json server on `http://localhost:3000`.
 The app will automatically reload if you change any of the source files.

-## Desription
+## Description

-This project uses ng-grid table and higcharts lib.
+This project uses ng-grid table and highcharts lib.

 ## Build